The Beacon (University of Portland): Details

-The newspaper is published on Thursdays during the school year.
+The newspaper used to be published on Thursdays during the school year.
+In 2016, the paper went all digital.
 Each issue of The Beacon has a news, living, opinions, Faith & Fellowship, and sports section.
 The Beacon is a member of the nationwide College Publisher Network.
 Headquarters for the paper are at the university’s St. Mary's Student Center.
-Malika Andrews is the current Editor-in-Chief as of 2016.
-The university’s president, Rev. Mark L. Poorman, C.S.C., is the publisher of the newspaper and Nancy Copic is the current advisor.
-The school prints 1,700 copies of each edition.
+Maggie Dapp is the current Editor-in-Chief as of 2026.
+The university’s president, Robert Kelly, is the publisher of the newspaper and Ed Langlois is the current advisor.